 IPL vs BBL for Anti-ageing

 Scientific studies have shown that Forever Young BBL leads the way with its anti-ageing effects.
 A study published in the Journal of Investigative Dermatology found that BBL technology actually altered genes on a molecular level to help generate a more youthful appearance.
-This is why we tend to recommend BBL treatments as a more powerful anti-ageing tool than IPL.
+This is why we tend to recommend BBL treatments as a more powerful anti-ageing tool than the IPL treatment.

 IPL vs BBL Results